-Due to the government's state of emergency declaration and to help contain the spread of COVID-19, the Parent Involvement Committee meetings for the 2020-21 school year will be held virtually.
+To help contain the spread of COVID-19, the Parent Involvement Committee meetings for the 2020-21 school year will be held virtually.

 Members of the public can continue to participate in the meetings by watching the live-stream and by submitting public questions electronically to [email protected].
 Questions must be submitted during the scheduled meeting time between 5:30 p.m. and 7 p.m.
 Following the meeting, Parent Involvement Committee will provide an email response to all questions.

 A statement from the Parent Involvement Committee co-chairs regarding the Ministry of Education's report on Peel District School Board's Review.

 The Parent Involvement Committee (PIC) is a committee made up of parents, community members, trustees, the director of education and board staff.
 PIC works very hard to promote parent involvement at the Peel District School Board (PDSB).
 According to the principles of a public education system, parent involvement in the education system is essential.
 PIC will always advocate for a seat at the table to help make the PDSB a beacon for public education.

 On March 13, 2020, the Ministry of Education released its final report on the (PDSB)'s review.
 PIC would like to thank the three independent reviewers Ena Chadha, Suzanne Herbert and Shawn Richard, Minister of Education Stephen Lecce, Assistant Deputy Minister of the Ministry's Educational Equity Secretariat Patrick Case and other ministry and board staff involved in this undertaking.
 We are also grateful to the students, parents and community members whose candid input was vital for this report.
 PIC would like parents to know that we find the concerns raised in the report very concerning, but not surprising.